stanley-gu/standardsCh/chapter.md

 [@carnevale2006neuron], GENESIS [@bower1995book], MOOSE [@ray2008pymoose], NEST
 [@diesmann2001nest], and PSICS [@cannon2010stochastic].
 These different
-environments were successfully able to reproduce the same model simulation (including a reconstruction of the 3D structure of a neural pathway), using NeuroML as the exchange format [@gleeson2010].
+environments were successfully able to reproduce the same model simulation (including a reconstruction of the 3D structure of a neural pathway) [@gleeson2010], using NeuroML as the exchange format.

-There are recent efforts to convert NeuroML into SBML [@keating2012encoding], which may allow NeuroML models and modelers access to the vast library of SBML compliant software tools.
+There are also recent efforts to convert NeuroML into SBML [@keating2012encoding], which may allow NeuroML models and modelers access to the vast library of SBML compliant software tools.

 ## Simulation